YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Ask where the surgery is performed, who is medically responsible, which steps the surgeon performs, how sterile practice is maintained, and what happens if there is a complication after you return home.

-Are hair transplant results in Turkey better?
+Hair transplant results in Turkey

 Some results in Turkey are excellent.
 Some are poor.
 The same is true in many countries.
 The result depends on the clinic, surgeon, patient selection, donor management, graft handling, and long-term plan.